fullmetaltac/interview-notes/devops/git.md

 ORIG_HEAD	hooks		logs		refs
 ```

-This is the magic directory where all the git “stuff” is stored.
-Let’s peek in the objects directory.
+This is the magic directory where all the git "stuff" is stored.
+Let's peek in the objects directory.

 **The Object Store**